 A living, learning laboratory in San Francisco

 CCA’s campus expansion brings together more than 30 academic programs and disciplines, adds new student housing and dining facilities, and transforms our campus to support different modes of learning and making.
-For the first time in two decades, our distinctive programs in fine arts, design, architecture, and writing will live alongside one another on one campus, as programs from the historic Oakland campus unify with those based in San Francisco.
+For the first time in two decades, our distinctive programs in fine arts, design, architecture, and writing will be unified alongside workshops and studios, libraries, and student services in the heart of one of the world's most dynamic cities.
 This means students will have the broadest possible experience with materials and disciplines they love as well as those they have yet to discover.
 They’ll learn from a diverse community of thinkers and makers, and have plenty of opportunities to experiment and take creative risks.

 Designed by a team led by award-winning architect Jeanne Gang, and set to begin construction in 2022, Double Ground is the centerpiece of our campus expansion.
-With spaces that Gang calls “creatively hackable,” the open, transparent design connects our programs in ways that haven’t been possible with a two-campus system.
-More versatile spaces are designed to flex along with evolutions in creative practice, and encourage knowledge sharing and creative experimentation.
+With spaces that Gang calls “creatively hackable,” the open, transparent design will connect our programs in exciting new ways.
+More versatile spaces are designed to flex along with evolutions in creative practice, and encourage knowledge sharing and experimentation.

 Double Ground’s lower level includes shops, studios, and labs that require heavy equipment, which open into shared maker yards.
 The upper level features a park-like atmosphere with green space and places to gather, adjacent to CCA's main campus building and new classrooms and studios with super-flexible interior spaces.
 What happens when industrial design meets painting?
 When an architect collaborates with a ceramicist?
 These are the kinds of collaborations students will encounter and pursue on our expanded, unified campus.

 Inspired by material and community